bradfrost/atomic-design/chapter-5.md

 In his article “[Chasing the Holy Grail*](https://medium.com/@marcelosomers/chasing-the-holy-grail-bbc0b7cce365#.ay1xeej7d),” web developer Marcelo Somers details various technical approaches to achieving the holy grail.
 He highlights the pros and cons of each strategy for feeding a design system into applications to keep both codebases in lockstep.
 While I won't detail each of Marcelo's strategies, it's worth noting there is a spectrum of approaches to choose from: crude, manual front-end code copying-and-pasting on one end, to baking the pattern library directly into the production environment on the other.

 In my experience, I've found that sharing CSS and presentational JavaScript with production environments is relatively easy, while sharing markup is tough.
-Because CSS and JavaScript tend to get compiled into a single file (or perhaps a handful), it becomes possible to throw them onto a CDN and then simply link to those files in each application.
+Because CSS and JavaScript tend to get compiled into a single file (or perhaps a handful of files), it becomes possible to throw them onto a CDN and then simply link to those files in each application.
 Marcelo explains how to do this while keeping versioning in mind:

 > You’d provide development teams with a versioned URL (e.g., http://mycdn.com/1.3.5/styles.css) and upgrading is as simple as bumping the version number in the URL. <cite><a href="https://medium.com/@marcelosomers/chasing-the-holy-grail-bbc0b7cce365#.ay1xeej7d">Marcelo Somers</a>